OWASP/CheatSheetSeries/cheatsheets/Denial_of_Service_Cheat_Sheet.md

 ### Rate limiting

 Rate limiting is the process of controlling traffic rate from and to a server or component.
 It can be implemented on infrastructure as well as on an application level.
-Rate limiting can be based on (offending) IPs, on IP blacklists, on geolocation, etc.
+Rate limiting can be based on (offending) IPs, on IP block lists, on geolocation, etc.

 - **Define a minimum ingress data rate limit**, and drop all connections below that rate.
 Note that if the rate limit is set too low, this could impact clients.
 Inspect the logs to establish a baseline of genuine traffic rate.
 (Protection against slow HTTP attacks)
 - **Define an absolute connection timeout**